 Our exclusive selection of velour fabrics includes Ritz velour, which is the world's best and most durable velour and the manufacturer is also Purveyor to the Royal Household in the Netherlands.
-And it is precisely the abrasion resistance and durability that characterise our velour, which is more resilient than it seems, which is indicated by the light fastness and martindale on our velour fabrics.
+And it is precisely the abrasion resistance and durability that characterise our velour, which is more resilient than it seems.
+Our velour fabrics are also STANDARD 100 by OEKO-TEX® certified.

 Novel is an elegant and lustrous velour fabric that is comfortable to touch and has a short pile.
 With its '70s-inspired appearance, Novel is an exciting furniture upholstery that combines elegance with personality and an extra edge.
 Like the Ritz, Novel is a vibrant fabric with a surface that reflects the light and changes under your touch.